open-source-tabletop/cadence/core-rules/core-rules.md

 When a vehicle moves it must always move directly forward or backward and may not freely pivot during this movement.
 During either a Move or Advance action the model may make up to 2 pivots of up to 45 degrees - these must be separated by moving at least 1 inch.

+Vehicles may not move over the base of any other model and other friendly models may not move over a vehicle's base.

 #### Vehicles and Terrain

 Vehicles ignore the **Climbable** keyword for terrain, treating them as impassable instead.
 Vehicles do not get the benefit from terrain with the **Cover** keyword.